GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## November 28, 2018-A JMJ Investigating and Fixing Pervasive Issue with Strafe Interpretation
+Even though superficially, the simulator is working, there were two unexplained behaviors in the reported status data:
+1. Strafing left, the FL power is showing positive, It should be -ve.
+The FL encoder is also increasing - it should be decreasing.
+Similarly, FR is opposite what is expected.
+2. When rotating in either direction, *both* front encoders increase very slowly, and both back encoders decrease slowly.
+This is quite wrong.
+I would expect, for example, FL encoder to increase going CW and decrease going CCW, and at a pace that is comparable with moving forward at a good clip.

+On the other hand, the gamepad and autonomous code work as expected.
+So multiple errors seem to be canceling out in the code, ugh...

+RESOLVED!
+Found a pervasive error relating to the interpretation of "strafe".
+From the client's perspective, a positive strafe means the robot goes *right*.
+This is, however, equivalent to a *negative* y-axis amount in robot coordinates.
+There was also a mistake when transforming forces from robot to field coordinates.

+The following methods had to be fixed in handling strafe properly:
+- `DriveBase.updateWheelTravel` - flipped sign when handling `dRy`
+- `MecanumDrive.rightMotiveForce` has been changed to `leftMotiveForce` to reflect the positive y-axis direction.
+- `MecanumDrive.simloop` now calls `leftMotiveForce` - but the transformation to field coordinates has been fixed (it was wrongly interpreting "left" and "right" in the rotation transformation).
+- `MecanumWizard.setHybridPower` - flipped signs when handling strafe
+- `SampleIterativeOpMode.setHybridPower` - same fix as above.

+With these fixes, the two issues with reported data have also been fixed.

+## November 27, 2018-C JMJ Implementing Wheel Slipping
+When the robot bumps up against an obstacle like a wall, it will stop, but the wheels would presumably keep going - or they could stall.
+Currently, the reported encoder readings always behave as though the wheel is stalling - if motion stops at a particular corner, that wheel's encoder value will stay constant.

+The proposal is to simulate wheel slippage in certain conditions.
+In particular, if the motive force is close to or less than the damping force it can start slipping, but only of the forces are strong enough - perhaps taking into account static and dynamic friction values.
+How the encoder readings are effected needs to be defined.

 ## November 27, 2018-B JMJ Created class MecanumWizard for Autonomous helper methods
 Moved many of the methods in `AOpMode_Forward_and_turn` to a new class `MecanumWizard`.
 These methods were jointly developed by myself and GJB (FTC Team#12598) team members.
 Added